Government announces crackdown on illegal robocalls as Congress considers new legislation

 He recommends using common sense.

-"If they are not on your caller ID, or if anything sounds weird about it, just hang up, if it is legitamate they will call back."
+"If they are not on your caller ID, or if anything sounds weird about it, just hang up, if it is legitimate, they will call back."

 The Federal Trade Commission announced the crackdown on Tuesday.
 They are working to prosecute businesses and people behind a billion illegal robocalls.